 A PROUD HISTORY-A BRIGHT FUTURE

-The Hoya Battalion, Georgetown University’s Army R.O.T.C.
+The Hoya Program, Georgetown University’s Army R.O.T.C.
 Program, is steeped in a rich and enviable history that dates back to the birth of both the University and the United States of America.

 Although the first Corps of Cadets is believed to have officially begun in the 1830’s, the cadets’ soldierly spirit was evident as early as 1789.
 From the beginning, Georgetown students have exhibited such esteemed leadership traits as discipline, selfless service, good citizenship, personal pride, courage, and military bearing.
 These characteristics complemented the Jesuit tradition of military virtue that began with the Society’s founder, Ignatius of Loyola.